bchurchill/rack-timesec/README.md

 1. Update your gemfile.
 For now, use

     gem 'rack-timesec', :git => 'git://github.com/bchurchill/rack-timesec.git'

 2. Add the middleware in the application.rb file.
 The location in the middleware stack is important.
 You want TimeSec to run before any sensitive operations, such as working with the session cookie, or authentication/authorization.
 For security, it's best not to use Rack::Runtime anywhere, because this would help a timing attacker.
-If you use Rack::Runtime anyway, then Rack::TimeSec **must** follow it, or you will have no protection.  *In general, it's best to setup Rack::TimeSec to run sooner rather than later.*  Therefore, my recommendation is to use the following in application.rb, which replaces Rack::Runtime with Rack::TimeSec
+However, there are some dependencies on Rack::Runtime in parts of rails.
+If you use Rack::Runtime anyway, then Rack::TimeSec **must** follow it, or attackers will be given timing information for free (the protection will be useless, but it will apear to work superficially).  *In general, it's best to setup Rack::TimeSec to run sooner rather than later.*  Therefore, my recommendation is to use the following in application.rb, which places Rack::TimeSec immediately after Rack::Runtime.

-    config.middleware.swap Rack::Runtime, Rack::TimSec
+    config.middleware.insert_after Rack::Runtime, Rack::TimeSec

 Configure